btrr/covid19-epicenters/README.md

 Data visualization on the epicenters of the global Covid-19 outbreak, using Python and Matplotlib

-Data last updated for December 25, 2020
+Data last updated for January 1, 2021

 ### Key Insights for New York City: